Wilma Rudolph: Post-Olympic career

 Rudolph returned home to Clarksville after completing a post-games European tour, where she and her Olympic teammates competed in meets in London, West Germany, the Netherlands, and at other venues in Europe.
 Rudolph's hometown of Clarksville celebrated "Welcome Wilma Day" on October 4, 1960, with a full day of festivities.
 Governor Buford Ellington had created these plans to welcome Rudolph home with a parade.
 Ellington was elected because he had old fashioned segregationist beliefs.
 This was the complete opposite of what Rudolph stood for.
-Rudolph heard this and refused to attend her own celebration of it being segregated.
-Due to the concert of Rudolph not attending her own event, the parade was changed to be integrated.
-She makes everlasting history by standing up for what she believes in as this marks the first ever integrated event in her hometown of Clarksville, Tennessee.
+Rudolph heard this and refused to attend her own celebration because of it being segregated.
+Due to the concern of Rudolph not attending her own event, the parade was changed to be integrated.
+She made everlasting history by standing up for what she believed in as this parade marked the first ever integrated event in her hometown of Clarksville, Tennessee.
 An estimated 1,100 attended the banquet in Rudolph's honor and thousands lined the city streets to watch the parade.

 Rudolph's gold-medal victories in Rome also "propelled her to become one of the most highly visible black women across the United States and around the world."
 Her Olympic star status also "gave an enormous boost to the indoor track circuit in the months following the Olympic Games in Rome."
 In 1961, Rudolph competed in the prestigious, Los Angeles Invitational indoor track meet, where thousands turned out to watch her run.
-Besides, Rudolph was invited to compete in New York Athletic Club track events and became the first woman invited to compete at the Millrose Games.
+Besides this event, Rudolph was invited to compete in New York Athletic Club track events and became the first woman invited to compete at the Millrose Games.
 She was also invited to compete at the Penn Relays and the Drake Relays, among others.

 Following Rudolph's Olympic victories, the United States Information Agency made a 10-minute documentary film, Wilma Rudolph: Olympic Champion (1961), to highlight her accomplishments on the track.
 Rudolph's appearance in 1960 on To Tell the Truth, an American television game show, and later as a guest on The Ed Sullivan Show also helped promote her status as an iconic sports star.